 The German Shepherds are prone to many diseases especially when families adopt them from irresponsible breeders.
 Diseases that they commonly suffer from are elbow dysplasia and hip dysplasia.

-The Alsatian also suffers from other less serious conditions including; Exocrine Pancreatic Insufficiency, cardiomyopathy, Perianal Fistulas, Pyotraumatic Dermatitis Malignant Neoplasms, cataracts, Panosteitis, skin allergies, gastric dilation (volvulus) and degenerative myelopathy.
+German Shepherds also suffer from conditions such as: Exocrine Pancreatic Insufficiency, cardiomyopathy, Perianal Fistulas, Pyotraumatic Dermatitis Malignant Neoplasms, cataracts, Panosteitis, skin allergies, gastric dilation (volvulus) and degenerative myelopathy.

 To ensure your adopted German shepherd is not prone to several of these conditions, ensure your breeder is trusted.
 Owners should keep their eyes, hips, blood and elbows in constant check.
 Keeping them clean also prevents infections.